PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 inventory remains 26/24, and the store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
 No real-model conversion was repeated for this characterization.

+## Extract final input/dynamic and static-shape cleanup

+`run_final_input_dynamic_shape_cleanup()` now owns the characterized boundary.
+It receives the existing shared `ModelIRPassContext`, executes the complete nested final input/dynamic owner first, then performs static-shape reconciliation with `include_mutation_count=True`.
+The shape reconciler is an explicit keyword dependency whose default is the public implementation.
+The lowerer supplies its retained `_reconcile_static_tensor_shapes` compatibility wrapper, preserving existing runtime instrumentation and monkeypatch routes.
+Both complete raw results are returned by identity.

+The lowerer removes `_final_input_dynamic_results` and records returned element `[1]` directly under the unchanged `shape_reconciliation.primary.very_late_final` phase ID.
+`_advance_post_progress()` remains the direct predecessor and the unsupported-Split fallback assignment remains the direct successor.
+The conditional post-Split reconciliation continues to call the lowerer wrapper independently.
+The existing final-input owner and all ten nested children are unchanged.

+The first fixed 11-file affected run was intentionally captured before stale structural assertions were updated and reported `293 passed / 15 failed`, with failures across 9 files.
+Every failure was an obsolete composite assignment, direct shape owner, neighboring-boundary, or Call/Subscript-count expectation.
+After those updates, affected validation passed.
+The first standard core run then reported `54 passed / 1 failed`: direct public-reconciler binding bypassed the lowerer wrapper used by the existing reconciliation instrumentation test.
+Explicit wrapper injection fixed that compatibility issue without changing child behavior or order.

+Final sequential validation passes: focused `5`, the wrapper-instrumentation probe plus focused suite `6`, fixed affected `308`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation, and whitespace checks
+pass.
+The read-only AST audit reports 25 raw and 23 managed unconsumed lowerer results after excluding the two intentionally retained layout-pass-set-1 recovery-prefix observations.
+The removed target has zero stores, the new owner expression occurs once, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
+Public interfaces, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+No real-model conversion was repeated for this ownership-only extraction.